greim/json-graphify/readme.md

 ### `convert.toPaths()`

-To turn a JSON object into a thing suitable to be returned from a Falcor router, use the `toPaths()` method.
+More often you'll want to to turn a JSON object into an array of `{ path, value }` objects to be returned from a Falcor router, which is what the `toPaths()` method does.
-In other words, an array of objects with the shape `{ path, value }`.

 ```js
 const user = await fetchJson('/api/users/123');